Skip to content

 Scoring requires a semi-structured interview (one to three hours) plus a collateral file review covering criminal records, institutional reports, and personal history.
 The file review is mandatory: psychopathic individuals present well, and interview-only scoring inflates errors.
 Inter-rater reliability in trained assessors produces intraclass correlation coefficients of 0.85 to 0.92.
 Untrained assessors show substantially lower reliability, a point cited in multiple Daubert hearings.

-The PCL:SV (Hart, Cox and Hare 1995) is a 12-item screening derivative correlating 0.80 to 0.88 with PCL-R totals.
+The PCL:SV (Hart, Cox and Hare 1995) is a 12-item screening derivative correlating 0.94 to 0.95 with PCL-R totals in forensic and correctional samples.
 The PCL:YV (Forth, Kosson and Hare 2003) adapts items for adolescents; the developers explicitly caution against drawing adult-equivalent conclusions because adolescent personality is less stable and items like parasitic lifestyle are developmentally inappropriate without modification.

 The PCL-R does not diagnose a disorder.
 It measures a trait dimension.
 A score of 30 flags elevated risk; it is not a stand-alone verdict on character.